 Try to keep some higher protein snacks around like string cheese, nuts, jerky, yogurt, protein bars or trail mix.

 Sleep is actually a tricky situation for teens.
-Most teens who go to school are actually working against their natural rhythms.
+Most teens who go to school are working against their natural rhythms.

 If you homeschool or have another way to support your teen’s natural sleep cycle, maybe it’s worth letting your teen sleep in.